apache/diversity-site/README.md

 D&I folks: we need to choose a format/build system and then setup a welcome page.
 Recommended choices:

 - GH Pages
-- Pelican (the Infra team uses this)
+- Pelican (the Infra team uses this) - (andreww) This note is six years old.
+I think we should review options